 Jackie Siegel handles high-stakes intellectual property (IP) and commercial litigation involving clients’ most important brands and business assets.
-Her in-depth experience in both subject areas uniquely positions her to efficiently address IP-related disputes that arise out of mergers and acquisitions and contract obligations.
+With her in-depth experience in both subject areas, Jackie is uniquely positioned to confront IP-related disputes arising out of mergers and acquisitions and contract obligations.

 Before she joined Davis+Gilbert, Jackie practiced complex commercial and securities litigation as an associate at Paul, Weiss, Rifkind, Wharton & Garrison.

 Obtained dismissal of an action against an adtech company specializing in technology that blocks malicious online advertising when a competitor sued for alleged trade secret misappropriation.
 Court granted our motion to dismiss in its entirety, protecting our client’s reputation and its most important asset, its technology.